 * China vice premier to visit U.S. for trade talks

-* Nine S&P sectors fall more than 1%
+* Ten S&P sectors post more than 1% fall

 * Mylan tumbles after revenue misses estimates